 You may need to prove your English language proficiency in order to apply for English-taught masters programs.
 You can do that by taking an English language test (IELTS/TOEFL).
 IELTS is a popular option and is widely accepted by German universities.
 This section will take you through everything you need to know about the IELTS test.

-Some German universities also list GRE score card as an admission requirement (TUM, RWTH Aachen).
-If that is the case, you need to take the GRE test.
-This test will measure your English and basic math skills.
+Some German universities also list GRE and German Language Tests score card as an admission requirement.
+If that is the case, you need to take the GRE and German Language Tests.
 This test usually takes far more preparation time than IELTS.
-(Further info will be added soon)

 Your transcripts and degree certificate are the mandatory requirements for any course (exclude degree certificate if you’re still in college).
 If you are a working professional, your next step is to visit your university and order few copies of your transcripts.
 It might take few days/weeks before you get them.
 Read this section further to know specific details.

 APS certificate is the newly added mandatory requirement for German Student Visa starting from November 01, 2022.
 Go to aps-india.de, check the requirements and apply for it before starting your university application process.
 APS certificate has also been made mandatory for many university applications, which is why it is ideal for you to apply for it prior.